vertexproject/synapse/docs/synapse/model_format.rst

 The following is a second revision of the earlier FooBarModule - it add a property for the foo:bar type, and performs a storage layer migration of nodes to set a default value for the new property.
-The model revision for the foobar model will be updated to 201707210101 in the cortex.
+The model revision for the foobar model will be updated to 201707210101 in the Cortex.
 Note that during the model revision function, we exit the function early if the new property already exists.
 This would cause the current model version to be set and any subsequent functions called.::

     import synapse.lib.module as s_module

-    def getDataModel():
-        return FooBarModule.getBaseModels()[0][1]

     class FooBarModule(s_module.CoreModule):